Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

 \subsection{Counterexample for \Cref{lem:paral_indep} if $k\geq2$}

-\begin{example} Consider four elements $a,b,c$ and $d$, all with identical weights equal to 1.
+\begin{example} Consider four elements $a$, $b$, $c$ and $d$, all with identical weights equal to 1.
 Consider the following rounding scheme: pick any subset from $\{ \{a\},\{b\},\{c\},\{d\},\{a,b,c\},\{a,b,d\},\{a,c,d\},\{b,c,d\}\}$ with equal probability.
 This implies that any element will be included in the set of eligible elements $D$ with probability 1/2.
-It is not hard to see that this rounding scheme satisfies (P3).\footnote{For subsets of cardinality 1, the right-hand side of (P3) is 1/2.
+It is not hard to see that this rounding scheme satisfies (P3).
+Indeed, for subsets of cardinality 1, the right-hand side of (P3) is 1/2.
 The left-hand side is also 1/2: it can be obtained by choosing the corresponding singleton, plus either of the three subsets of cardinality 3 that contain the element in question.
 By the same simple counting argument, the property will also be satisfied with equality for subsets of sizes 2 and 3.
-For the full set, however, the right-hand side of (P3) will be 1/16, while the left-hand side will be 0.} The expected reward collected by choosing the $k=2$ highest weights with this rounding scheme is 3/2: with probability 1/2 we will have one element in the subset, and with probability 1/2 we will have three elements in the subset, of which we can only choose 2.
+For the full set, however, the right-hand side of (P3) will be 1/16, while the left-hand side will be 0.

+The expected reward collected by choosing the $k=2$ highest weights with this rounding scheme is 3/2: with probability 1/2 we will have one element in the subset, and with probability 1/2 we will have three elements in the subset, of which we can only choose 2.
 However, if we formed the eligible subset by including each of the elements independently with probability 1/2, the reward collected would be

 where $B_{4,1/2}$ refers to a Binomial random variable with 4 independent trials of probability 1/2. \end{example}